ssm/ssm-nifi/README.md

 ### Example: Configuring TLS

+NiFi will generate a self-signed TLS certificate by default.

-NiFi can use TLS for traffic encryption as well as authentication.
-Providing the TLS certificate and key is outside the scope of this module.
+To use a trusted TLS certificate is outside the scope of this module, a good place for it is in a "profile" wrapping the nifi module with other bits and pieces.

+This example is based on the PKI configuration paths on the Red Hat OS family.
-This example assumes you have certificates and keys stored under /etc/pki/tls, and use the system CA trust store.
+It assumes you have certificates and keys stored under `/etc/pki/tls`, and use the system CA trust store under `/etc/pki/ca-trust`.

-Add the `puppetlabs-java_ks` module to your environment to manage the Java keystore used by NiFi.
+The `puppetlabs-java_ks` is used to manage the Java keystore file used by NiFi.

 ```puppet
 class profile::nifi (